 Boys and girls are safe and valued, well cared for by their families, and participating in their communities as agents of transformation.

-- To empower children to become agents of change in their communities, World Vision supported kids' clubs where students were trained on child protection and learned to advocate for their rights with local leaders.
+- To empower children to become agents of change in their communities, we supported kids' clubs where students were trained on child protection and learned to advocate for their rights with local leaders.

 - We offered workshops for community leaders on child protection so they can better monitor issues that are impacting children's lives and well-being, such as abuse and neglect.